manojbusam/LLMApp-PineCone/README.md

 # LLMApp-Search

-# Vector Database Indexing and Querying with RAGAS Evaluation & Index Automation
+# Vector Database Management with Evaluation & Deployment in K8

 ## About